 The key to this fruit and dip tray is to choose fruits that will hold up overnight.

 Berries, grapes, and melons are fantastic choices.
 Simply wash them, sort them, and cut them up the night before.
-Then I place them in ziploc bags so they are ready to go in the morning.
+Then I drop them in ziploc bags so they are ready to go in the morning.

 If you want to add apples and pears, you’ll have time to slice a couple of them in the morning.
 After all, the rest of the meal is already ready to go!